-In the first column, the following table lists all significant assumptions of the Platform ST. The last column provides an explanation of relevance for the Composite TOE.
+In the first column, the following table lists all assumptions of the Platform ST. The last column provides an explanation of relevance for the Composite TOE.

-Significant Platform Assumption Relevance for Composite ST A.APPLET A.APPLET states that applets loaded post-issuance do not contain native methods.
+Platform Assumption Relevance for Composite ST A.APPLET A.APPLET states that applets loaded post-issuance do not contain native methods.
 This assumption leads to appropriate directives in the user guidance [Guidance].
 A.VERIFICATION This assumption targets the applet code verification.
-In the context of this ST the applet is loaded from ROM only and was verified before ROM mask production.
-Regarding post-issuance loading of third party applets, this objective for the environment leads to appropriate directives in the user guidance [Guidance].
+In the context of this ST the TOE is loaded from ROM only and was verified before ROM mask production.
+Regarding post-issuance loading of third party applets, this assumption leads to appropriate directives in the user guidance [Guidance].
 A.USE_DIAG A.USE_DIAG is required in the Platform ST to cover secure communication during packaging, finishing and personalisation.
-This is corresponding to OT.Data_Integrity of this composite ST. A.USE_KEYS During Operational use, this assumption is corresponding to A.Insp_Sys of this ST. Regarding the packaging, finishing and personalisation phase, this assumption is corresponding to P.Manufact.There are no contradictions in the assumptions.
+This is corresponding to OT.Data_Confidentiality of this composite ST. A.USE_KEYS A.USE_KEYS assumes that that the keys which are stored outside the TOE and which are used for secure communication and authentication between Smart Card and terminals are protected for confidentiality and integrity in their own storage environment.
+This assumption leads to appropriate directives in the user guidance [Guidance].
 A.PPROCESS-SEC-IC This assumption focuses on the security of the production process after chip delivery; this is also targeted by P.Pre-Operational of this ST and leads to appropriate directives in the user guidance [Guidance].
 A.PPROCESS-SEC-IC of the platform ST states that it is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the end consumer to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorised use).
 This means that the Phases after TOE Delivery are assumed to be protected appropriately.
 The assets to be protected are: - the Security IC Embedded Software including specifications, implementation and related documentation, - pre-personalisation and personalisation data including specifications of formats and memory areas, test related data, - the User Data and related documentation, and - material for software development support as long as they are not under the control of the TOE Manufacturer.
 For the TOE of this ST, the Security IC Embedded Software is integrated in the ROM by the manufacturer of the platform.
 Thus, it is under control of the platform manufacturer.
 The protection of prepersonalisation and personalisation data as well as User Data is corresponding to the Organizational Security Policies (OSP) P.Manufact and P.Personalisation.
 Thus, the main aspects of A.PPROCESS-SEC-IC are also addressed in this ST, and there are no contradictions in the assumptions.